udacity/nd063-c2-design-for-availability-resilience-reliability-replacement-project-starter-template/README.md

 In order to achieve the highest levels of durability and availability in AWS you must take advantage of multiple AWS regions.
 The following will walk you through creating VPCs in multiple regions for this project.
 Before you start, pick two AWS regions, one to be your “active” region, and one to be your “standby” region

 1. Log into AWS account
-2. Pick your “primary” region and set in AWS console
+2. Pick your “active” region and set in AWS console

   ![Select region](screenshots/regionSelect.png "Select region")